Planetary coordinate system: Equatorial bulge

 Generally any celestial body that is rotating (and that is sufficiently massive to draw itself into spherical or near spherical shape) will have an equatorial bulge matching its rotation rate.
-With 11808 km Saturn is the planet with the largest equatorial bulge in our Solar System.
+With 11808 km Saturn is the planet with the largest equatorial bulge in the Solar System.

 Equatorial ridges

 Equatorial bulges should not be confused with equatorial ridges.
 Equatorial ridges are a feature of at least four of Saturn's moons: the large moon Iapetus and the tiny moons Atlas, Pan, and Daphnis.
 These ridges closely follow the moons' equators.
 The ridges appear to be unique to the Saturnian system, but it is uncertain whether the occurrences are related or a coincidence.
 The first three were discovered by the Cassini probe in 2005; the Daphnean ridge was discovered in 2017.
 The ridge on Iapetus is nearly 20 km wide, 13 km high and 1300 km long.
 The ridge on Atlas is proportionally even more remarkable given the moon's much smaller size, giving it a disk-like shape.
 Images of Pan show a structure similar to that of Atlas, while the one on Daphnis is less pronounced.